ywseo/ywseo.github.io/_pages/cv.md

 ======
 * Founder CEO, Atlas Robotics, Inc., May 2018 - Present<br/>
 Pushing the envelop to deliver a SW stack for autonomous mobility based on shared autonomy.
-* Senior Director, Autonomous System Dev, [Hyperloop One](http://www.hyperloop-one.com), Jun 2017 - Apr 2018<br/>
+* Senior Director, [Hyperloop One](http://www.hyperloop-one.com), Jun 2017 - Apr 2018<br/>
-Led the efforts of developing sensing and perception stacks, and mission-critical systems for an unconventional mass-transport system -- Hyperloop One System.
+Led the efforts to develop sensing and perception stacks, and mission-critical systems for an unconventional mass-transport system -- Hyperloop One System.
 * Engineering Manager, [Autel Robotics](http://www.autelrobotics.com), Aug 2016 - Jun 2017<br/>
 Led a team of engineers and delivered a target tracking pipeline for consumer-grade, quadropter drones.
 * Senior Scientist, Special Project Group, [Apple Inc](http://www.apple.com), Nov 2014 - Jul 2016<br/>